HerrMotz/bachelor-thesis/publication/main.typ

 + configure Wikibase data sources and
 + handle all data source specific tasks (such as enriching entities with information from a the Wikibase API).

+#todo[Das folgende hier hört sich für mich nicht natürlich an, es ist mir nicth so richtig klar, was das noch für advantages hat die nicht schon vorher gesagt wurden und warum.
+Entweder ausführen was für weitere advantages, oder streichen.
+Extensible, Efficient and maintain formal precision -> in welcher Hinsicht?
+Hier vielleicht konkretisieren oder streichen.]

+This approach offered a compelling advantage over a traditional server-client architecture.
+The resulting combination of architectures is extensible, efficient, and maintains formal precision.
+- Rust hat ein algebraisches Typsystem, ich kann keinen Fall vergessen: alle Fälle müssen betrachtet sein, das heißt es ist sehr robust (explain how algebraic type systems work)
+- Weil alles auf dem Client läuft isses sehr schnell
+- Weil es in WASM ist es noch schneller
+- Weil es so modular aufgebaut ist, muss ich nur an den Übergabestellen ein neues Format bzw. neue Typen definieren bzw. erwarten und dann gibt es keine Side-Effects

 The *Wikibase data sources* are configured by the user and stored in the browser's local storage.
 Following the conventions of Wikibase, the choice was made to only allow one prefix for items and one for properties.
-The program assumes, that the item prefixes point directly to the item, e.g. `wd` for Wikidata, and the property prefixes to the property value, e.g. `wdt` (for reference on the data model see @fig:rdf_mapping).
-This assumption is based on the premise that users writing queries involving more than this level of abstraction, typically have a deeper understanding of the underlying mechanics and are likely capable of composing an adequate SPARQL query.
-The implementation, however, adheres to the query graph specification and supports the use of arbitrary prefixes.
+In the context of Visual Query Graphs it only makes sense that the item prefixes point directly to the item, e.g. `wd` for Wikidata, and the property prefixes to the property value, e.g. `wdt`.

 The *backend* is designed to parse SPARQL queries into Query Graphs and convert them back.
 It utilises the `spargebra`#footnote[https://docs.rs/spargebra/latest/spargebra/] library for parsing SPARQL queries, though this library is still under development.
 Verifying the correctness of the parser lies outside the scope of this work.
 Nevertheless, it was confirmed that the parser produced correct results for randomly generated SPARQL-SELECT queries with BGPs.

-To ensure compatibility between the backend and frontend, both adhere to strict types.
-The edge lists are exchanged using JSON serialisation and de-serialisation.
+To ensure compatibility between the backend and frontend, both use the exact same types with equivalent data types in their environments.
+This ensures the correct exchange of data between both representations.
-An entity is considered to have the properties shown in the listing below. #todo[change the reference, if the bug is fixed or I rendered it externally.]

-#todo[Rephrase so that it is clear that they both use *the same* types.
-Der Hauptpunkt, ist dass ich das Rust so geschrieben habe, dass es eine Übergabestelle für andere Programme sein könnte.]

 The VQG is exported in the form of an edge list from the frontend to the backend.
-The elements of the edge list are triples, corresponding to BGPs, and each entry of the triple is a literal, variable or IRI --- or to use Wikibase terminology, an entity.
+The elements of the edge list are triples, corresponding to BGPs, and each entry of the triple is a literal, variable or IRI.
 The BGPs in turn are mapped to a SPARQL-SELECT query with all variables from the VQG added to the projection. #todo[Check if this is still the case when I am finished with the qualifier feature, or whether I leave out the blank-node-placeholder variables.]

-=== Modelling Visual Query Graphs in the Implementation
+=== Visual Query Graphs in the Implementation

+The following listing shows a UML diagram containing the key data types.
+The class diagram is so complex because of the support for multiple Wikibase instances, which comes with the necessity to store meta-information about the entities in a Visual Query Graph.

 #figure(caption: [Key Data Types for the translation between VQG and SPARQL.],
 ```pintora
 classDiagram